AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-06-06-the-binary-number-system/index.md

 ... and any other valid permutation of eight $0$s and $1$s that you can think of.

-Why is this relevant?
-Because on modern computers, **characters are represented using bytes**.

 Recall that the ASCII encoding format needs to support a total of **128 characters**.
 So how many unique number can we represent with $8$ bits (a byte)?
 Well, using the product rule from combinatorics, we have eight "buckets," each with two possible values: either a $0$ or a $1$.
 Thus, we have $2 × 2 × ... × 2 = 2^8$ possible values.
 In decimal, this is $2^8 = 256$ possible values.
 By comparison, $2^7 = 128$.
 And $128$ happens to be the number of characters that we want to represent.

 So...
 That's weird, and seemingly wasteful, right?
-Why do we use $8$ bits (one byte) to represent a character when we could use $7$ bits instead and meet the precise character count that we need?
+Why do we use $8$ bits (one byte) to represent an ASCII character when we could use $7$ bits instead and meet the precise character count that we need?

 Good question!
 We use bytes because **it's not possible to evenly divide a group of $7$ bits**, making certain low-level computations difficult if we decide to use $7$ bits to represent a character.
 In contrast, a byte can be evenly split into powers of two: